-- 1. Population Served: Mendocino County residents over the age of 60 that are at risk for depression, isolation, and other risk factors because of isolation, medical changes, and ongoing triggers related to aging. - 2.
+- 1. Population Served: Mendocino County residents over the age of 60 that are at risk for depression, isolation, and other risk factors because of isolation, medical changes, and ongoing triggers related to aging.
+Each senior peer program will aim to serve at least 20 clients per year. - 2.
 Services Provided: Peer support including volunteer visitors and/or senior peer counselors. - 3.
 Program Goals: To increase protective factors such as socialization, attention to medical and other health needs, and awareness of resources.
 To decrease client risk factors for depression, isolation, psychiatric hospitalizations, and to identify and appropriately refer clients showing signs of suicide risk. - 4.
 Program Evaluation Methods: The program will conduct evaluation activities that meet the PEI requirements.
 The program will provide quarterly data on clients served, collect demographic information on persons served as well as utilize evidence based practice tools.
 Effectiveness surveys are completed annually and upon discharge from the program.